qlcal/qlcal-r/README.md

 ### Authors

-Dirk Eddelbuettel for the package and integration
+Dirk Eddelbuettel for the package and integration.

-The authors and contributors of QuantLib for the underlying calendaring code
+The authors and contributors of QuantLib for the underlying calendaring code.

 ### License